Skip to main content

 POST /api/v1/orders/earning HTTP/1.1

-Host: api.papp.sa
+Host: business.papp.sa

 x-api-key: YOUR_PRIVATE_KEY